-In the past, booking your tickets in advance was only a recommendation, but the coronavirus crisis has made it mandatory.
-Access to most venues is restricted to people who have purchased their tickets in advance in order to comply with hygiene regulations.
+In the past, booking your tickets in advance was only a recommendation, but the corona pandemic has made it mandatory.
+Access to most venues is restricted to people who have purchased their tickets in advance in order to comply with hygiene and vaccination regulations.
+These are subject to change, so make sure to check the respective websites before you book your ticket.
 But whether you want to see a sporting event at the Lanxess Arena or take in a classical concert at the Philharmonie, you’re pretty much guaranteed to find the best seats with the city’s regional ticket provider, Kölnticket.
 All of its approx. 100 booking offices in Cologne and the surrounding area are listed on the internet under koelnticket.de/vorverkaufsstellen, and of course you can also order online.
 The central ticket collection point is the somewhat modest-looking box office in the underground tram station at Neumarkt.
 Concert tickets can also often be purchased directly from the organiser.
-For example, together with KölnMusik, the Philharmonie has its own booking office on the ground floor of the Mayersche bookstore at Neumarkt.
+For example, together with KölnMusik, the Philharmonie has its own booking office at Kurt-Hackenberg-Platz.
 Directly opposite Cologne Cathedral, the Cologne tourist information service is your one-stop-shop for all bookings.
 Plus, they also have a small selection of Cologne-themed gifts.

 Admission to museums